 Instead, they’d rather give air time to anti-gun activists who are convinced that Constitutional Carry would turn the state into an apocalyptic hellhole.

 Laura Devitt is a part of the New Orleans Chapter of Moms Demand Action, an organization striving for more safety measures to stop gun violence.
-She believes the bill would create more crime.
+She believes the bill would create more crime.“We have seen this in other states that have gone to permitless carry.
+For example, Alaska was one of the first states in 2003 to pass permitless carry, and they saw an increase by 65 percent of aggravated assault by gun,” she said.

 Yeah, and Colorado had a 29% increase in murder last year, without Constitutional Carry being on the books (though the state does have universal background checks, a red flag law, and a ban on “large capacity” magazines).
 Interestingly enough, Anchorage, Alaska actually saw its murder rate drop by nearly 50% last year, while homicides in Denver were the highest since 1981.
 Why, it’s almost like violent criminals don’t care if they’re legally carrying a gun any more than they care about wantonly taking human life or property at the point of a gun.